hrdtbs/hrdtbs/README.md

 ### programing

-The first I used as work was Unity (C#).
+The first I used at work was Unity (C#).
 After that, I learned web knowledge while using Wordpress and Rails, and nowadays I often use React/Node.js/Typescript.

 ## Contacts